yugabyte/platform-go-client/docs/MetricSettings.md

 NewMetricSettingsWithDefaults instantiates a new MetricSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAggregatedValueFunction

+`func (o *MetricSettings) GetAggregatedValueFunction() string`

+GetAggregatedValueFunction returns the AggregatedValueFunction field if non-nil, zero value otherwise.

+### GetAggregatedValueFunctionOk

+`func (o *MetricSettings) GetAggregatedValueFunctionOk() (*string, bool)`

+GetAggregatedValueFunctionOk returns a tuple with the AggregatedValueFunction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregatedValueFunction

+`func (o *MetricSettings) SetAggregatedValueFunction(v string)`

+SetAggregatedValueFunction sets AggregatedValueFunction field to given value.

+### HasAggregatedValueFunction

+`func (o *MetricSettings) HasAggregatedValueFunction() bool`

+HasAggregatedValueFunction returns a boolean if a field has been set.

 ### GetMetric